clbartolome/spring-rest-router/README.md

 This project is used to create a bunch of microservices that call between each other for testing puposes in OpenShift.

+Take a look at [mesh file](mesh/mesh.md) for OCP Service Mesh test.

 ## Configuration

 Done via Environment Variables: